vrodriguezf/mlr/doc/knitted/tutorial/configureMlr.md

 Configure mlr
 =============

-If you really know what you are doing you might think *mlr* is limiting you.
+If you really know what you are doing you may think **mlr** is limiting you in certain ways.
-Actually *mlr* is just designed to make errors due to misspellings or illogical parameter values as unlikely as possible.
-But sometimes you want to brake those barriers to gain deeper access.
-For all the parameters simply refer to the documentation [`?configureMlr`](http://berndbischl.github.io/mlr/man/configureMlr.html).
+Actually **mlr** is just designed to make errors due to typos or invalid parameter values as unlikely as possible.
+But sometimes you want to break those barriers and get full access.
+For all parameters, simply refer to the documentation of [configureMlr](http://berndbischl.github.io/mlr/man/configureMlr.html).

 You are bothered by all the output on the console like in this example?